 Bulbs and bulblike plants, Ground covers, Perennials, Flowers

-Native to Europe, Mediterranean region, Asia.
-Grown for pretty flowers carried atop attractive clump of basal leaves; blossoms resemble shooting stars or butterflies, typically come in white and shades of pink, rose, red.
-Most go through near-leafless or leafless dormant period at some time during summer.
+Native to Europe, the Mediterranean region, and Asia.
+Grown for pretty flowers carried atop an attractive clump of basal leaves; blossoms resemble shooting stars or butterflies and typically come in white and shades of pink, rose, and red.
+Most go through near-leafless or leafless dormant period at some time during the summer.

 All cyclamens grow best in fairly rich, porous soil with lots of humus.
-Plant tubers 6–10 in. apart,–1/2 in. deep.
-(Florists– cyclamen is an exception: upper half of tuber should protrude above soil level.)
-Best planting time for tubers is dormant period in summer—except for florists– cyclamen, which is always sold as a potted plant and can be planted out anytime.
-Topdress annually with light application of potting soil with complete fertilizer added (being careful not to cover top of florists– cyclamen tubers).
+Plant tubers 6–10 in. apart, 1/2 in. deep.
+(Florists’ cyclamen is an exception: the upper half of the tuber should protrude above soil level.)
+Best planting time for tubers is dormant period in summer—except for florists’ cyclamen, which is always sold as a potted plant and can be planted out anytime.
+Topdress annually with a light application of potting soil with complete fertilizer added (being careful not to cover top of florists’ cyclamen tubers).
 Do not cultivate around roots.

 Plants grow readily from seed.
 Small-flowered hardy species take several years to bloom; older strains of florists’ cyclamen need 15 to 18 months from seed, while newer strains can bloom 7 months after planting.
 Grown outdoors in open ground, plants often self-sow.Cyclamen coum

 Deep crimson-rose flowers on 4–6-in. stems in winter and early spring.
 Round deep green leaves.
 Varieties with pink or white flowers are available.